ulbmuenster/dataasee/docs/arc42.md

 ### Operational Concepts

 * All components provide (internal) `ready` endpoints and write logs to the standard output.
-* Secrets are mounted as files.
+* Secrets are read from environment variables on the host and mounted as files inside the containers.

 --------------------------------------------------------------------------------